vinioliveiras/Win10Tweaker/README.md

 2- Run RUN TWEAKS as double click

+3- Wait and agree ms-resource:DisplayName app Update

-3- Your PC will reboot
+4- Your PC will reboot

-3- wait the magic
+5- finish!